tcoppex/barbu/README.md

 cmake --build . --target ALL_BUILD --config Release
 ```

-*Notes:*
+*Notes : Using CMake, the build configuration type (ie. Debug, Release) is set at Build Time with MSVC and at Cache Generation Time with Makefile.*

- 1. *Using CMake, the build configuration type (ie. Debug, Release) is set at Build Time with MSVC and at Cache Generation Time with Makefile.*
+#### CMake Options

- 2. *OpenGL extensions are generated automatically by a custom [Python](https://www.python.org/downloads/) script.
-Alternatively [GLEW](http://glew.sourceforge.net/) can be used by specifying the option `-DOPT_USE_GLEW=ON` to CMake. __If something does not compile due to OpenGL functions, try to use GLEW instead.__*
+ 1. When using a HDPI screen, you can specify the UI scaling with via `OPT_HDPI_SCALING` (eg. `-DOPT_HDPI_SCALING=1.5`).
- 3. *By default some third parties are compiled as shared libraries.
-You can switch them to static by using the option `-DOPT_BUILD_SHARED_LIBS=OFF`.*
+ 2. OpenGL extensions are generated automatically by a custom [Python](https://www.python.org/downloads/) script.
+Alternatively [GLEW](http://glew.sourceforge.net/) can be used by specifying the option `-DOPT_USE_GLEW=ON` to CMake. __If something does not compile due to OpenGL functions, try to use GLEW instead.__
- 4. *When using an HDPI screen you can specify the UI scaling with `-DOPT_HDPI_SCALING=1.5`.*
+ 3. By default some third parties are compiled as shared libraries.
+You can switch them to static by using the option `-DOPT_BUILD_SHARED_LIBS=OFF`.

 ### Run